jonupp/datana/_pages/about.md

 permalink: /about/
 ---

-This is just a small test Blog to get familiar with Jupyter Notebooks.
+This is just a small test blog to get familiar with Jupyter Notebooks.